 Transitioning to university if you are on the Autism Spectrum

-If your are planning to live on campus it is important to have your needs established from the beginning to ensure a smooth landing.
-Support is available to assist you with that.
+We have a transition program for students with Autism Spectrum Disorder (ASD).
+You will have an initial meeting with an AccessAbility Advisor to ascertain your needs.
+If you are planning to live on campus, it is important to have your needs established from the beginning.
+Support is available to assist you settle into living on Campus.

 Here is valuable information to help you prepare:

-Study successfully with a disability
+Study successfully with a mental health condition, ongoing medical condition or disability

-If you have a disability, mental health issue or medical condition there are things you can do to improve your chance of success.
+Things you can do to improve your chance of success.

-- Keep in contact with your Disability Advisor if things are not going well.
-They can help you prioritise your work, seek extensions or provide additional support and suggest other helpful strategies.
-Be familiar with your Learning Access Plan and ensure you fulfil the responsibilities you have to get this implemented.
+- Use your support networks.
+Think about how you can get support from friends, fellow students, family or support services at the University.
+Be proactive in using these supports.
+We encourage you to use La Trobe support services, they are here to help you.
+Keep in contact with your AccessAbility Advisor if things are not going well.
+They can help you prioritise your work, seek extensions or provide additional support/suggest other helpful strategies.
+Be familiar with your Learning Access Plan and ensure you fulfill the responsibilities you have to arrange reasonable adjustments.
 Make sure you check your emails regularly and respond promptly.